sods/sods.github.io/README.md

-# sods.github.io
+# Website for the Open Data Science Initiative.
-Website for the open data science initiative.
+This is the source repository for the website of the Open Data Science Initiative.

-# sods.github.io
+To view the website, navigate to http://opendsi.cc/